berserkhmdvhb/regPackage1/README.md

 ```

-Although the shiny App could be based on `targets`, since the whole point of this package is not deploying a shiny app, and instead doing a classification project, I separated the `shiny` app and `targerts` pipeline, while they have interesction on the `functions.R`.
-This can be seen from their tree structure
+Although the shiny App could be based on `targets`, since I wanted the shiny app to work just by installing the package (and without the need to clone anything), I separated the `shiny` app and `targerts` pipeline.

 ### Tree Structure